rudicarrilloypr/rudicarrilloypr/README.md

   <img src="./assets/rc-sd-logo.PNG" alt="Rudi Carrillo Logo" width="200"/>
 </p>

-# Hi!, I'm Rudi Carrillo 👋
+# Hi!
+I'm Rudi Carrillo 👋

 I'm a Software Developer based in Xalapa, Mexico.
 I have a passion for creating and developing unique and minimalistic front and back end projects.